ivanleomk/ML-Notes/Designing Machine Learning Systems.md

 1. Train a single model using a loss function that combines the two
 2. Train two separate models and tune the values of $\alpha$ and $\beta$ in production depending on how it's received

+# Data Engineering

+Three key things to consider

+- How is my data stored?
+- How does my data flow into my system?
+- How is my data processed?

+## Storing

+There are two main distinctions here between the different types of data - structured and unstructured.
+The main difference here is who takes the responsibility for ensuring some form of structure.

+Unstructured data is normally stored in a [[Datalake]] in raw format where there isn't any assumed sch